St John the Baptist church, Broadwindsor (c) Basher Eyre

 The Victorian restoration swept away many of the medieval fittings, but the church retains its Norman font.

 During the Civil War Broadwindsor experienced a dramatic episode; King Charles II was fleeing Parliamentary troops after the Battle of Worcester.
 He sheltered for 2 nights in the Castle Inn (later to become the George Inn) on The Square.
-Enemy troops began to search the house but were put off when a camp follower began to give birth in the kitchen.
+Parliamentary troops began to search the house but were put off when a camp follower began to give birth in the kitchen.
 The troops left, and the king was able to escape dressed as a serving maid.

 A plaque marks the outside of the building, now a private residence known, not surprisingly, as King Charles Cottage.
 The plaque reads 'King Charles II slept here September 23-24 1651.
 Erected 4 April 1902'.